10 NEW rules of business writing

-10 new rules for business writing with IMPACT!
+10 new rules of business writing for IMPACT!

 Today, it’s completely acceptable to write business communication informally.
 It makes your texts more engaging and easier to understand.
 Informal language in a business context can actually be more authoritative, because the information stands out clearly rather than being masked by formal, unclear language.

-- Use simple words and sentence structures and short paragraphs, but don’t oversimplify or sacrifice content.
+- Use simple language and sentence structures, and short paragraphs, but don’t oversimplify or sacrifice content.

 - Your readers aren’t mind-readers.
 State the facts precisely and explain them: don’t rely on suggestion and innuendo.

-- Edit carefully to eliminate spelling and grammar mistakes.
+- Proofread carefully to eliminate spelling and grammar mistakes.
 See: Common English mistakes.

 Rule #4: Use jargon and slang sparingly

-Avoid using corporate jargon, acronyms and abbreviations except those you are certain everyone in your target audience will understand.
-Complex terminology impresses nobody and may make you (or your organization) sound authoritarian or pompous.
-It may alienate readers by fostering a distinction between those who understand the jargon and those who don’t.
+Avoid using corporate jargon, acronyms and abbreviations except those you’re certain everyone in your target audience will understand.
+Complex terminology can make you (or your organization) sound pompous rather than authoritative.
+And it may alienate some readers by making them feel confused or excluded if they don’t understand it.

 Rule #5: Start sentences with And or But